Complete Guide to Happy Trails

 Match the Drapes to the Carpet

 We’re not talking about hair color (this time).
-The below-belt grooming should inform the happy trail management.
+The below-waist grooming should inform the happy trail management.
 If you keep things super close downstairs, then you shouldn’t have a long, curly happy trail.
 You need some consistency.
 More to that point, you want the length at the bottom of the happy trail to match the upper pubes.
 It looks weird to have unconnected, wildly different styles of body hair so close.

 This can also help you choose your style with your trail.
 If you have pristine lines in your pubic hair pattern, then that could justify removing some softness from the trail.
 Likewise, you also need to match your chest hair.
 If you’re rocking a fairly burly upstairs, then you shouldn’t be going smooth and bare on the parts below.
 It’s all about balance.